 This doesn’t help with Instagram ads, of course—but if they’re really getting to you, it might be time to get off Instagram for a few days til the intensity subsides.

 If you really need a forcing mechanism, using a website blocker can keep you away for a bit.
 Typically, website blockers like this are described as “for productivity” — get off Facebook and get back to work!
 They’re equally effective for shopping, though.

 I like Cold Turkey, because you can create customized block lists.
 Over time, you can build up a pretty impressive (or depressing?) list of sites—or even apps—you want to avoid.
 You can set a timer for hours or even days, or give yourself a daily allowance.
 It’s super effective.

-3 — unsubscribe from brand emails... automatically.
+3 — Unsubscribe from brand emails.

 Over time though, the emails pile up.
 First, you sign up for one to get a discount code for something you actually do want.
 Later, something you want to keep an eye on when they restock.
 After that, maybe some of your information gets sold and something you didn’t even sign up for is in there.
 Then, a brand giveaway and suddenly there’s eighty-five brands in your inbox all doing a sale.
 Argh!

-But they do add up, so you can also use tools like Unroll.me and Unsubscriber.
+Got too many go to thru manually?
+Try tools like Unroll.me and Unsubscriber.
 Note that these apps work by collecting data about your purchases, which it can get from your email, and then typically they sell to marketers.
 If you’re okay with this, they’re extremely effective.
 You can also revoke access later.
 If you’re not down with that, and willing to shell out a little bit of cash, Clean Email is a paid service (#notsponcon) that unsubscribes you and doesn’t share your data, because you pay for it.

 Either way: get that stuff out of your inbox!

-4 — delete your credit card information from your devices.
+4 — Delete your credit card information from your devices.

 If you’re impulse buying, especially on sale weekends, maybe make it a little bit harder.
 Delete your saved credit cards, so you have to get up off the couch to go find the number.
-(If you’re one of those weirdos who have your credit card number memorized, this obviously won’t help you!)
+(If you’re one of those weirdos who have your credit card number memorized, I’m sorry, this obviously won’t help you!)

-(I had to do this for quite some time to curb a pretty bad shopping addiction.
+I had to do this for quite some time to curb a pretty bad shopping addiction.
 It wasn’t pretty, and I felt a ton of shame by giving my male partner “control” over my finances.
 But I trusted him, and I wanted it, and it worked.
 I got my card info back when I felt like I could trust myself, not when he felt like it.
-You know your relationship, so use your own judgement.)
+You know your relationship, so use your own judgement.

 And if you are shopping…

 How often do we hear or say, “it was the last one, and it was in my size, and it was on sale, it was just meant to be!”
 Guilty, I’ve done it too.

 Identify what it is about the piece you want.
 Is this item actually, exactly, really, what you want?
 Inventory things you have that are similar, and where this new item fits in to your wardrobe.
 What outfits or combinations would you wear it with?
 Then comes the hard part, the Impulse Control.
 Spend some time thinking critically and clearly about the purchase, and then go back if you’ve made an informed choice.
 If you can’t get clear on this, and your brain is just repeating, “but you want it!
 They’re so cute!
 Treat yourself!
 Why not!” — it might be time to dig in to what’s triggering that shopping.

 As Janna writes in this Instagram post:

-Deep down it’s likely an emotional filler for boredom, sadness, self-esteem issues, etc. But do you struggle to control your spending on makeup?
+Deep down it’s likely an emotional filler for boredom, sadness, self-esteem issues, etc. (Bigger topic) But do you struggle to control your spending on makeup?
 Accessories?
 Online shopping?
 During sales?
 Clothes in general?
 At the peak, I got specific and identified that my trigger was specifically jeans on sale.
 (I owned 75 pair back in the day!)
 Make a list and decide where you want to cut back.